-This doesn’t mean all talent acquisition will be, or should be, digital in 2017.
+This doesn’t mean all talent acquisition will be, or should be, digital.
 However, we’d be crazy if we didn’t acknowledge the impact technology has made in the recruitment process.
 Job websites like Indeed and Glassdoor list your company ratings, and even salary levels, if they can find them.
 Transparency is the new face of talent acquisition.
 And don’t forget the recruitment management systems, that move candidates through the interview process.
 Rather than pushing these technologies aside, embrace them — but don’t ignore human interaction.

 Find the places in your talent acquisition process that technology can be an asset and streamline processes, but don’t replace the whole process.
 Human interaction is key, especially when it comes to interviews.
 There isn’t a one-size fits all solution here — just a note to be aware that the technology isn’t going anywhere, and it’s worth assessing (or reassessing) how technology can make your talent acquisition process even better.